pushpendram88/splitwise_clone/README.md

 - Send us the link of the dpeloyed application and your fork.

-## Contact us
-If you need any help regarding this assignment or want to join [Commutatus](https://www.commutatus.com/), drop us an email at work@commutatus.com

 If you want to go home(dashboard) page after visiting friends page than click on the navbar(Splitwise) text and you are in home(dashboard) page.